 Read out full Wealthfront Review here.

-Ellevest was created to increase access to investments for women.
+Ellevest was created to get more money into the hands of women.
 They created a female-focused robo-advisor and money management platform.
 However, like all other robo-advisors, they still craft your portfolio based on your investment goals, time horizon, and risk tolerance.

 Read our full Ellevest review here.